Affiliated with AdventHealth and Littleton Adventist Hospital

 • Clinical Interview: The doctor will conduct a 30–60 minute interview with the patient regarding their symptoms, evaluation goals, and prior history (e.g., medical, developmental, adaptive, social, emotional/behavioral, academic, and occupational history).

-• Collateral Interview: The doctor will conduct a 30-60 minute interview with the patient’s parent, guardian, family member, partner, or friend (that they choose) regarding their concerns and a chronological account of how those concerns have manifested across time.
+• Collateral Interview: If permitted, the doctor will conduct a 15–60 minute in-person or Zoom interview with a close friend or family member (that they choose) regarding their concerns and a chronological account of how those concerns have manifested across time.

-• Testing: The doctor will conduct 4 hours of testing plus 1 hour of questionnaires (5 hours total) with the patient either virtually, in-office, or in-home (if needed).
+• Testing: The doctor will conduct 4 hours of testing plus 1 hour of questionnaires with the patient either virtually, in-office, or in-home (if needed).
 The battery will cover the following areas: IQ, verbal, visual-spatial, attention, executive functioning, memory, motor, social, and emotional/behavioral.

-• Abbreviated Report: The report will include the referral question, background section summarizing information from the clinical and collateral interviews, list of all testing protocols, clinical behavioral observations, a brief summary of the diagnoses, top 3 recommendations, and a testing data appendix.
+• Evaluation Report: The report will include the referral question, background section summarizing information from the clinical and collateral interviews, list of all testing protocols, clinical behavioral observations, a summary of the diagnoses, clinically indicated recommendations not pertaining to an academic or vocational setting, and a testing data appendix.

 What is not included:

-• The report will only include the top recommendations and is not well-suited for individuals who will want extensive reocommendations (i.e., outline of specific behavior modification steps) across settings (including the school)
+• The report will only include medically necessary recommendations and is not well suited for individuals who will want extensive recommendations (i.e., outline of specific behavior modification steps) across settings (including academic and vocational).

-• Academic achievement testing to identify or rule-out a learning disability is not included
+• Academic achievement testing in reading, writing, or math to identify or rule-out a learning disability is not included.

-• Participation in 504 Accommodation Plan or Individualized Education Program (IEP) meetings through the school district will not be included and will be charged at a rate of $250 per hour (billed in 15-minute increments)
+• Participation in school or work meetings, pertaining to implementing accommodations, will be charged at a rate of $250 per hour (billed in 15-minute increments).

 Standard Evaluation

-Cost (Insured): There is a $1,700 add-on fee that will not be billed to insurance.
+Cost (Insured): There is a $1,700.00 add-on fee that cannot be billed to insurance.
 This fee will be in addition to what is not covered by insurance (based on your benefits).

 Description: This type of evaluation goes beyond what is considered to be “medically necessary” by insurance companies.